Why is this medication prescribed?

 - tell your doctor and pharmacist if you are allergic to capmatinib, any other medications, or any of the ingredients in capmatinib tablets.
 Ask your pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had lung disease or breathing problems other than from lung cancer, or liver disease.
+- tell your doctor if you have or have ever had lung disease or breathing problems other than from lung cancer, pancreatitis (swelling of the pancreas), or liver disease.